spicybung/DemonFF/README.md

 - **Collision Editing**: Streamline collision model editing whether your workload is large or small, as well as importing and exporting.

-- **Animation Editing**: Import and export .IFP animation files from Grand Theft Auto, and modify them or create your own.
+- **Animation Editing**: Import and export .IFP animation file - modify them or craft your own animations.

-- **Map Editing**: Easily import your IPL & IDE's - create your own animations & maps for singleplayer and/or SAMP/open.mp.
+- **Map Editing**: Easily import your IPL & IDE's - create your own maps for singleplayer and/or SAMP/open.mp.

 - **Custom Section IDs**: DemonFF supports Rockstar's custom section IDs, allowing you to work with specific RW plugins seamlessly.